HolaYan/HolaYan.github.io/_pages/about.md

 Alibaba DAMO Academy (Research Apartment) Internship
 ------
-Project: Use Machine Learning to Establish a Mapping Relationship from Genetic Variation to Phenotypic Diversity
+**Project: Use Machine Learning to Establish a Mapping Relationship from Genetic Variation to Phenotypic Diversity**

+Advisor: Jieping Ye, Oct 2022 - June 2023

 • Spearheaded the annotation of 3D scan data for the skulls of bird species, identifying key points and lines to delineate structural features.
 Conducted preprocessing of the point cloud data, involving detailed annotation of specific features and conversion of data formats for enhanced usability and analysis.